-I never really saw myself as the babywearing kind of mom until I became one out of sheer necessity.
+I never really saw myself as a babywearing kind of mom until I became one out of sheer necessity.
 I needed my hands, my baby needed my constant touch, something obviously had to give.

-There HAD to be a better way!?!
+There HAD to be a better way, right???

 The ERGOBABY carrier.

-Not only was ERGO easy to use and surprisingly comfortable to wear (and really cute, I might add), it kept my baby safe and comfortable.
-It met everything on my wish list.
+I’m pretty sure I heard the harp playing and the angels singing when I was first trying it on.
+It was a constant fit.
+Not only was Ergo easy to use and surprisingly comfortable to wear (and really cute, I might add), it kept my baby safe and comfortable.
+It met everything on my wish list and more.

 ORIGINAL ERGOBABY – ORGANIC:

-PROS of ERGO:
+PROS of the ERGOBABY CARRIER:

-COMFORT FOR YOUR CHILD
+#1 – COMFORT FOR YOUR CHILD!

 ↓ How would you prefer to be carried??? ↓

-COMFORT FOR YOU
+#2 – COMFORT FOR YOU!

-EASY TO PUT ON
+#4 – EASY TO PUT ON

 FRONT WEARING is very straightforward.

-THE OPTION TO BREASTFEED IN ERGO
+#8 – THE OPTION TO BREASTFEED IN ERGOBABY

 Keep in mind that you may need to loosen the shoulder straps under your arms to lower the baby down a bit to make nursing possible.

-CONS of ERGO:
+CONS of the ERGOBABY CARRIER: